perrileah/perrileah/README.md

 # Hi, I'm Perri! 👋

-Detail-oriented full-stack developer and technical writer with strong communication, research, and analytical skills.
-Lifelong learner and excellent troubleshooter who thrives in environments that blend collaborative and independent work.
-Former nonprofit professional who is passionate about social impact and excited to contribute to a company that shares these values.
+Detail-oriented full-stack developer with strong communication, research, and analytical skills.
+Demonstrated ability to collaboratively develop software solutions under time-sensitive deadlines, with proficiency in Ruby on Rails and React.js, and the ability to quickly learn new tools and frameworks.
+Leverages experience in marketing and nonprofit management to effectively communicate and translate software solutions into business value.
+AWS Certified Developer Associate.
+Computer Science Master's student at University of Chicago.

 - 🔭 I’m currently building a virtual book club app called BookBuzz in Rails/React.js: https://github.com/orgs/BookBuzz-Virtual-Book-Club/repositories
-- 🌱 I’m currently working towards my AWS Certified Developer Associate certification, reading more about software design patterns, and brushing up on my Spanish-speaking skills
+- 🌱 I’m currently taking Concepts of Programming at UChicago and brushing up on my Python skills
 - 📫 How to reach me: perrileah2023@gmail.com or LinkedIn www.linkedin.com/in/leah-perri
 - 💚 Pronouns: they/them
 - 🥋 Fun Fact: I have a blue belt in Brazilian Jiu Jitsu & have been training for over 5 years!